Traffic Calming Policy Review

 Also included in the draft guidelines is a more specific 'toolkit' of measures.
 For each measure considered, the toolkit includes a general description, the applicability, design/implementation considerations and ranges of costs for initial installation or construction.
 Each of these factors are considered and balanced with the goal of reducing vehicular speed along neighbourhood roads and improving safety for all road users.

-Do you understand that type 2 causes delays in Emergency response?
+• Do you understand that type 2 causes delays in Emergency response?
 As a paramedic there are roads that i avoid just because of speed humps.
 This causes delays, and costs people there lives.
 City roads are so bad, that speed humps blend in, in other spots (brock at hdh).
 Do you consult emergency service before implementing?

-rbowlby asked about 3 years ago
+rbowlby asked over 3 years ago

 Thank you for your feedback and question.
 Emergency Services will be consulted on traffic calming measures that may impact emergency response times.
 When selecting traffic calming measures, the City will strive to balance the needs of these services with slowing traffic on residential streets.